 Indelicacy, 2020 from Farrar, Straus and Giroux (cover art by June Park).

-And w/ Daunt Books in the UK, Strange Light/Penguin Random House in Canada, Text Publishing in Australia, Plot Ediciones in Spain (translated by Inés Clavero), Kryg Publishing in Bulgaria (translated by Tsvetelina Lakova), and as an audiobook with Tantor Media.
-A new translation is forthcoming in Turkish.
+And w/ Daunt Books in the UK, Strange Light/Penguin Random House in Canada, Text Publishing in Australia, Plot Ediciones in Spain (translated by Inés Clavero), Kryg Publishing in Bulgaria (translated by Tsvetelina Lakova), Can Yayınları in Turkey (translated by Lale Akalin), and as an audiobook with Tantor Media.

 In “a strangely ageless world somewhere between Emily Dickinson and David Lynch” (Blake Butler), a cleaning woman at a museum of art nurtures aspirations to do more than simply dust the paintings around her.
 She dreams of having the liberty to explore them in writing, and so must find a way to win herself the time and security to use her mind.
 She escapes her lot by marrying a rich man, but having gained a husband, a house, high society, and a maid, she finds that her new life of privilege is no less constrained.
 Not only has she taken up different forms of time-consuming labor—social and erotic—but she is now, however passively, forcing other women to clean up after her.
 Perhaps another and more drastic solution is necessary?